a-hodges/Menger/README.md

 # Menger

-A Menger Sponge implementation in Python
+A Menger Sponge implementation in Python.

+Very simple, not very efficient.